-Due to the Covid-19 Pandemic, the Summer School is postponed and will take place either in January or in July 2021.
-Information on (re-)application will be published as soon as possible.
+Due to the Covid-19 Pandemic, the Summer School is postponed to July 2021.

 Despite a widespread diagnosis that solidarity is in crisis, appeals to solidarity are ubiquitous today.
 We encounter them on the level of personal and professional relations but also with regard to institutions and systems of social security and welfare.
 They gain a dramatic character when human lives are in danger, e.g. when refugees have to cross the Mediterranean in floating death traps or when climate change is devastating the livelihood of whole populations.
 In all these cases, appeals to solidarity are invoking a ‘we’: We, the family or friends; we, the co-workers or professionals of our branch; we, the members of a national community or a social collective; we, leftists or members of a political movement; we, human beings; …